 The beach is not as wide as in its more southern neighbors, but still a less crowded natural beauty.
 A stop and some dreamy pictures at the at the clock tower at the end of Worth Avenue is a must.

-Sunday brunch turned out to be a very popular concept also among the older generation.
+Yet another one of the great Florida tourist attractions – Sunday brunch turned out to be a very popular concept also among the older generation.
 Nick & Johnnies, the brunch place we had on our radar, turned out to be full of well dressed gents and botox ladies with jewelry worth a fortune.
 Miles apart from the retired crowd we met in Key West:)!

 Luckily, their sister restaurant Cucina Dell’Arte had a front row table free.
 The food was delicious, the view perfect for people watching.
 So… we stayed for hours enjoying the atmosphere, slowly letting the afternoon hours pass by!